 Our leadership board is made up of neighborhood and community council chairs/presidents or appointed representatives, who come together on a volunteer basis to consider these important issues.
 Representatives are appointed by the respective member councils – each council appoints a primary and an alternate representative to the WRAC board.

 To see a message from the WRAC Chair, click on Chair’s Message.
 For information about WRAC’s officers, member councils and representatives, click on Councils.
-For a memo summarizing our most recent Board meeting, visit Recap.
+Visit the Meetings page for recaps of each of our Board meetings.